andry-lebedev/neobank-primitives/README.md

 - **Fintech applications** that want reusable identity, account, balance, and transaction building blocks.
 - **AI agents** that need narrowly scoped financial tools, machine-readable outcomes, and human approval when policy requires it.

-The repository is useful now as a fully interactive neobank starter with realistic demo data and a Swipelux sandbox integration.
-The MCP server, standalone SDK, policy engine, and full KYB surface described below are the direction of the project and are **not yet shipped as a production runtime**.
+The repository is useful now as an interactive neobank starter with realistic demo data, a Swipelux sandbox integration, and an in-app policy runtime with approvals, receipts, and audit events.
+The MCP server, standalone SDK, and full KYB surface described below are the direction of the project and are **not yet shipped**; the current runtime is an MVP, not a production compliance system.

 ## The primitive surface